VincentWei/minigui-docs/user-manual/MiniGUIUserManualCompiletimeConfiguration.md

 Core by defining some external functions.
 In this way, we reduce the amount of work required to port MiniGUI to a new target board.

-Since MiniGUI 4.0.0, the NEWGAL engine `dri` for Linux also supports the target name `external`.
+Since MiniGUI 4.0.0, the NEWGAL engine `drm` for Linux also supports the target name `external`.
 So you can implement the sub-driver of `dri` engine outside MiniGUI Core.
 For more information, please refer to:

 - [Using CommLCD NEWGAL Engine and Comm IAL Engine]
-- [Writing DRI Engine Driver for Your GPU]
+- [Writing DRM Engine Driver for Your GPU]

 The following table lists the options and macros related to various target boards.